samaradel/www_threefold/www.threefoldtoken.com/content/home/b_block_intro_home.md

 # Third column

-header_3 = "All of our technology is open source - our Foundation is owned 100% by the Token Holders - all users and nodes are registered on our blockchain." image_3_header = "neutral" image_3 = "neutral.png" author_3 = ""
+header_3 = "All of our technology is open source - our Foundation is managed by transparent open rules - all users and nodes are registered on our blockchain." image_3_header = "neutral" image_3 = "neutral.png" author_3 = ""